TaskContainer

 TaskProvider<S> named(String name, Class<S> type)

-Locates a object by name and type, without triggering its creation or configuration, failing if there is no such object.
+Locates a object by name and type, failing if there is no such object.

 TaskProvider<S> named(String name, Class<S> type, Action<? super S> configurationAction)

-Locates a object by name and type, without triggering its creation or configuration, failing if there is no such object.
+Locates a object by name and type, failing if there is no such object.
 The given configure action is executed against the object before it is returned from the provider.

 TaskProvider<T> named(String name, Action<? super T> configurationAction)

-Locates a object by name, without triggering its creation or configuration, failing if there is no such object.
+Locates a object by name, failing if there is no such object.
 The given configure action is executed against the object before it is returned from the provider.

 TaskCollection<T> named(Spec<String> nameFilter)